Welcome to BPD Beautiful

 Emotional wellness means (but is not limited to) having confidence, having a steady sense of self, knowing ways to be mindful, knowing how to think positive when depressed and understanding and avoiding different types of toxic relationships.

 All of these are especially hard for people with BPD.
-I know firsthand because I have borderline personality disorder.

 What is BPD / EUPD?